icsharpcode/CodeConverter/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: General bug report
-about: Something unrelated to the converted code is wrong
+about: Error dialog, crash, or anything else unrelated to the converted code is wrong
 title: ''
 labels: ''
 assignees: ''